Overtime (Cash Cash song)

 "Overtime" is a song by American electronic music group Cash Cash.
 It was released on November 26, 2012, as the lead single from the group's second EP Overtime.
 It was made available for a free download on SoundCloud before being released digitally on streaming services on October 8, 2013.

 Background and release

 Cash Cash first released "Overtime" on November 26, 2012, via their SoundCloud page for a free download.
 It was later released digitally on October 8, 2013, and appears on their EP of the same name.
-A remix to the single was released on May 12, 2014.
+A remix to the single by Vicetone was released on May 12, 2014.

 Composition

 "Overtime" was written by Jean Paul Makhlouf, Alex Makhlouf, Samuel Frisch, Dan Hartman and Solomon Olds, while production was handled by Cash Cash.
 The song has been described as an indie pop and electro house song.
 The song is a departure from their early neon pop punk sound showcased on their debut studio album Take It to the Floor, into an EDM sound, which the trio had been experimenting with on their previous album, The Beat Goes On.